2009–10 NFL playoffs: AFC: Indianapolis Colts 30, New York Jets 17

-NFC: New Orleans Saints 31, Minnesota Vikings 28 (OT)
+NFC: New Orleans Saints 31, Minnesota Vikings 28 ()

 For the second time in three seasons, the NFC Championship Game required overtime to decide a winner.
 As in that game and the two other overtime games in the history of the conference championship games, the winning score was a field goal, this one from Saints kicker Garrett Hartley.
 The Vikings outgained New Orleans in total yards 475 to 257, and overcame five turnovers (three fumbles and two interceptions) to send the game to overtime.
 For the second time in 11 seasons, the Vikings were defeated by a field goal in a conference championship game, as they had lost by the same differential to the Atlanta Falcons in the 1998 NFC Championship Game.
 This would turn out to be Brett Favre's final playoff game.

 The Vikings scored on the opening drive of the game as Adrian Peterson ran it into the end zone from 19 yards out.
 The Saints responded on the next drive, when Drew Brees threw a 38-yard touchdown pass to halfback Pierre Thomas that tied the game.
 Aided by three Saints penalties, the Vikings scored on their subsequent drive as Favre threw a touchdown pass to Sidney Rice and took a 14–7 lead.

 New Orleans tied the game on their first drive of the second quarter with Brees' 9-yard touchdown pass to Devery Henderson.
 Later on, the Vikings got a scoring opportunity when New Orleans running back Reggie Bush muffed a punt that Minnesota's Kenny Onatolu recovered on the Saints 10-yard line.
 But two plays after that, the Vikings lost the ball themselves on a fumbled handoff from Favre to Peterson that was recovered by linebacker Scott Fujita with less than a minute left in the half.

 The Saints' started the second half with a scoring drive that only took 2:04, set up by a 61-yard kickoff return from Courtney Roby.
 Thomas scored his second touchdown of the game on a 9-yard run and gave New Orleans their first lead of the game.
 Favre responded by leading the Vikings right back down the field, completing three passes to tight end Visanthe Shiancoe for 67 yards on an 80-yard drive that ended with Peterson scoring for the second time on a 1-yard touchdown run.
 After a Saints punt, Minnesota drove to the New Orleans 33-yard line, where Saints linebacker Jonathan Vilma ended the drive by intercepting a pass intended for Rice.
 The Vikings defense managed to force another punt, but once again they turned the ball over as Saints defensive lineman Will Smith forced a fumble from Percy Harvin that Remi Ayodele recovered and returned to the Vikings 7-yard line.